mjavason/TypeScript-API-for-Cloudinary-Image-Upload/README.md

-# Cloudinary Image Uploader API for TypeScript
+# TypeScript API for Cloudinary Image Upload

 This repository contains the backend for a TypeScript-based image uploader that integrates with the Cloudinary service.
 It provides a simple API for uploading images to Cloudinary.